-- O If the student is not in agreement with the decision to dismiss, the student may appeal, within 2 business days, to the Dean of the School. - O If the student is not in agreement with the decision from the Dean, a final appeal may be made, within 2 business days, to the Provost of Russell Sage College.
+- O If the student is not in agreement with the decision to dismiss, the student may appeal, within 2 business days, to the Undergraduate Dean of Russell Sage College. - O If the student is not in agreement with the decision from the Dean, a final appeal may be made, within 2 business days, to the Provost of Russell Sage College.